 Don’t get caught up in the nickels and dimes.
 You won’t enjoy your travels if every single purchase is calculated.
 I always search for deals on bigger purchases, but I try not to sweat a dollar or two.

 There’s something to be said for simplicity.
 There’s a lot you have that you probably don’t need.
 Look at the items that you rarely use and get rid of them.
 I threw out my North Face jacket on my first day in Cartagena, Colombia.
-In this way I always travel light with just two small bags.

 4. Spend more time in fewer places

 I see many travelers powering through whole countries in less than a week.
 I’ve done it myself, but have learned that it’s no way to get to know a place.
 The number of places I’ve visited may not be as high, but I truly believe my experiences are richer.

 My gut always tells the truth.
 If you’ve got a bad feeling about something, trust it.
 Opting out of something isn’t going to ruin your day, but opting in somehow could.